 In 2016 a facilities condition assessment was completed of the existing Rosewood Arts Center Facility to evaluate the existing conditions of the space and determine what infrastructure improvements and costs would be necessary to retain the buildings use as an arts center into the future.
 This allowed the department to evaluate the costs generated through the Library Arts Center Project (described below) and compare these two potential options.

-The Dayton Metro Library and the City of Kettering studied the feasibility of a cooperative agreement to build, share and manage a new Library / Cultural Arts Centre, located at the corner of Wilmington Pike and Stroop Road in Kettering, Ohio.
-Currently, both organizations maintain facilities in the City of Kettering and recent GIS maps show that both organizations serve similar user groups.
-By developing a shared facility for the Wilmington-Stroop branch location and the Rosewood Arts Centre both organizations anticipate a significant potential savings to taxpayers.
+From 2012-14, The Dayton Metro Library and the City of Kettering studied the feasibility of a cooperative agreement to build, share and manage a new Library / Cultural Arts Center, located at the corner of Wilmington Pike and Stroop Road in Kettering, Ohio.
+The City of Kettering and the Dayton Metro Library received a $100,000 for a Local Government Innovation Fund grant from the State of Ohio to conduct a feasibility study.